Battle of Ghazni: Invasion of Afghanistan

 The British assembled two divisions from their Bengal Army commanded by Sir Harry Fane and another force of a single division from Bombay under the command of Sir John Keane.
 The Bombay force, numbering some 6,000 men, would sail by sea and land near the Indus river and then march into Afghanistan to join Fane's forces.
-Before the invasion was set to begin, news had reached India that the Persians and the Russians had abandoned the siege of Herat.
-Many British officers then believed that there was no longer a reason to invade Afghanistan.
-However, Lord Aukland was adamant and pressed on.
 The size of the invasion force was reduced from three divisions to two because there was no longer any prospect of confronting Persian and Russian forces.
 The second Bengal division which was originally supposed to take part in the invasion was now relegated as a reserve force and would remain in India.
 The quickest route to Kabul was to march across the Punjab and enter Afghanistan by way of Peshawar and the Khyber Pass, but Ranjit Singh, the ruler of Punjab would never consent to such a large force crossing the Punjab.
 The invasion route had to be through the southern passes, with the approach to Kabul via Kandahar and Ghazni; a journey three times the distance of the direct route.
 Therefore, after an assembly in a grand review at Ferozepore, Ranjit Singh, the Maharajah of the Punjab brought out the Dal Khalsa to march alongside the sepoy troops of the East India Company and the British troops in India.
-Following the agreement between Ranjit Singh and British viceroy Lord Auckland to restore Shah Shoja to the Afghan throne in Kabul, the British army marched towards Afghanistan from the south whereas Ranjit Singh’s army marched through the Khyber Pass, which concluded with the participation in the victory parade in Kabul.
+Following the agreement between Ranjit Singh and British viceroy Lord Auckland to restore Shah Shoja to the Afghan throne in Kabul, the British army marched towards Afghanistan from the south whereas Ranjit Singh's army marched through the Khyber Pass, which concluded with the participation in the victory parade in Kabul.